 You will never know when an editor will finally get around to your holiday gift guide story.
 For this reason, you should check in with the editor after a few weeks.
 At the same time, it’s important to make sure the editor doesn’t feel smothered.
 This is why you shouldn’t send a new email every day or even every week.
 If you start early enough, you can give yourself enough time to follow up long before the holiday season rolls around.
 If you don’t receive any responses from the people you send your gift guide to, you should consider pitching new holiday gift guide ideas.
 Alternatively, you can share a product photo or a product update.

 If you’re using a PR tool such as Pressfarm’s outreach tool, you’ll also be able to see who opened your first email, allowing you to send a quick follow-up to share more information and gauge interest.

 Leverage successful holiday gift guide pitches

 12) Thank the editor

-If an editor or media outlet publishes your gift guide, you should immediately send a thank-you email to the editor, informing them that you will share their article on the client’s website and across their social media platforms.
+If an editor or media outlet publishes your gift guide, you should immediately send a thank-you email to the editor.
+Additionally, inform them that you will share their article on the client’s website and across their social media platforms.
 This show of appreciation will create valuable collaboration with the editor, putting you in a better position the next time you contact them.

 13) Share holiday gift guide on social media

 You should post your holiday gift guide on social media to attract more attention.
-By posting this gift guide on social media, you can initiate engaging conversations with your target audience and gauge their interest in the items on your guide.
+By posting this gift guide on social media, you can initiate engaging conversations with your target audience.
+You can also gauge their interest in the items on your guide.
 Using this information, you can decide whether it’s worth it to produce an updated gift guide or not.